 Pot isn’t just a problem because it causes distorted perception, memory issues, loss of coordination, emotional dependency, and changes in brain function.
 Regularly lighting up may also contribute to COPD (chronic obstructive pulmonary disease) symptoms.
 It turns out that both cigarette and pot smoking can greatly increase a person’s risk of COPD, but smoking pot alone doesn’t seem to increase the risk of the deadly lung condition.

 What is COPD?

+Signs of COPD include wheezing, excess mucus, blue tint to fingernails or lips, chronic respiratory infections, fatigue, shortness of breath, and a chronic cough.
 Most cases are caused by prolonged smoking, according to the U.S. National Heart, Lung, and Blood Institute, and yet most anti-smoking campaigns focus solely on cigarettes.

 “Anti-smoking campaigns should include a reduction in marijuana use among their goals, aiming especially at those who smoke both marijuana and tobacco,” said study lead researcher Dr. Wan Tan, of the University of British Columbia and St. Paul’s Hospital in Vancouver, Canada.
-Dr. Tan’s findings were published in the April 14 issue of the Canadian Medical Association Journal.

-As a result, the study proved that smoking marijuana– even in small amounts „ is very harmful for your lungs, increasing the risk of COPD by several fold,” Tan said.
+As a result, the study proved that smoking marijuana– even in small amounts– is very harmful for your lungs, increasing the risk of COPD by several fold,” Tan said.

 If you or someone you love is in need of marijuana rehab, our confidential helpline is available 24 hours a day, seven days a week.
 Someone is there to take your call 24 hours a day and answer any questions you have about treatment, financing or insurance.